Home

 The easiest way to spot an exhaust leak is to look for black soot, which usually covers the area around the leak, such as the exhaust pipe.

-How to Fix the Engine Ticking Noise?
+How to Get Rid of an Engine Ticking Noise

 Fixing the engine ticking sound depends on what causes it.